Friday Night Dinner: Critical reception

-Friday Night Dinner received a range of responses from television critics.
-On the review aggregate Metacritic, the first season is rated with a score of 72%, which is labeled as "Generally Favorable".
+On Metacritic, Friday Night Dinner holds a weighted average score of 72 out of 100, based on 5 critics, indicating "generally favorable" reviews.

-The show was praised for its unique blend of familial chaos and comedic timing, though some critics pointed out its over reliance on repetitive slapstick humor.
+The show was praised for its unique blend of familial chaos and comedic timing, though some critics pointed out its over reliance on repetitive slapstick humour.
 Micheal Hogan of The Telegraph commended the series for its consistent delivery of "warm, daft escapism".
 Throughout its time on air, Friday Night Dinner maintained a dedicated fan base and became a staple of British comedy television, with its portrayal of family dynamics resonating with many viewers.

 Ratings

-The first season premiered on February 25, 2011 in which it received 2.31 million views in its debut week.
-According to the Digital Spy the third episode of the first season received 1.06 million views.
-The fourth episode saw a rise in viewership, pulling in 1.5 million viewers.
+The first series premiered on 25 February 2011 in which it received 2.31 million views in its debut week.
+According to Digital Spy, the third episode of the first series received 1.06 million views.
+The fourth episode saw a rise in viewership, to 1.5 million viewers.
+In the sixth and final series, its debut episode had an audience of 4.29 million in its first week.

-While exact numbers of viewership through seasons 2-5 are not readily available, the program would continue to see a rise in viewership over the course of its run, culminating with substantial viewer growth by the last season.
-In the sixth and final season, its debut episode pulled in 4.29 million views in its first week.